-There are several free or low cost tools available online that can help you accelerate your growth faster even without a huge budget for expensive tools.
+There are several free or low-cost PR tools available online that can help you accelerate your growth faster even without a huge budget for expensive tools.
 From social media tools like Buffer and Hootsuite to analytics tools like Google Analytics, you can leverage the availability of such tools to improve your company’s visibility.

 5. Build relationships

 Using your wish list of 30 media companies, come up with a list of journalists you would like to reach out to.
-If you do not have their contact information, signup for Pressfarm to search through a database of more than 20,000 journalists contacts.
+If you do not have their contact information, signup for Pressfarm to search through a database of more than 1 million journalists, bloggers, and influencers.

-Once you come up with this contact information, you can then begin to build relationships slowly over time with your contacts in order to build up to the day you pitch your story for publishing to them.
+Once you get this contact information, you can then begin to build relationships slowly over time with your contacts in order to build up to the day you pitch your story for publishing to them.

 6. Use social media

-When you are starting out, in your PR strategy you need to hack it using all possible wheels.
-At the beginning of your company, the goal is to get as much visibility as possible.
-Luckily, social media is alive and well.
+When you are starting out with your PR strategy you need to hack it using all possible wheels.
+In the beginning, the goal is to get as much visibility as possible.
+Luckily, social media is an easy tool to use for PR.

 The effects of a sound social media campaign can be felt even long after your launch.
 Find the best two social media networks you should be on, and create a campaign to ensure your voice is amplified on these platforms as much as possible in the early days.